The-OpenROAD-Project/bazel-orfs/README.md

 ### openroad.bzl

 This file contains simple helper functions written in starlark as well as macro `build_openroad()`.
-The implementation of this macro spawns multiple `run_binary()` rules which are responsible for running ORFS `make` targets during bazel build stage.
-Each `run_binary()` does the same
+The implementation of this macro spawns multiple `genrule` native rules which are responsible for running ORFS `make` targets during bazel build stage.
+Each `genrule()` does the same
 thing: it sets env vars and runs one of make targets defined in *.mk files which then run make target from ORFS flow Makefile.

-There are 4 kinds of run_binary() spawned in this macro:
+There are 4 kinds of genrules spawned in this macro:

 * Stage targets (named: `target_name + “_” + stage`)
 * Local Runner targets (named: `target_name + “_” + stage + “_local_runner”`)